ajaymisraa/raao-db/posts/ethan.md

 We focus in on five main components for this: Technological Expansion, Broadening Access, Enhanced Capabilities, Collaboriative Growth, and Ethical Commitment.

 ### Technological Expansion
 Althought we currently use a cloud-native architecture for seamless scaling and distributed processing to handle millions of concurrent conversations, as funding increases, we plan on implementing a CI/CD pipeline for rapid deployement of improvements.
+As we increase funding, we plan on switching over from Llama 3 70B to a pretrained model of Claude 3.5 sonnet through [AWS Bedrock](https://aws.amazon.com/bedrock/claude/?sec=bcomfai&pos=3).

 ### Broadening Access
 Our main horizon is multilingual support, specifically focused on Spanish, Mandarin, and Hinti within the first year.
 This includes cultural adaptation and training the model for global use and different cultures.
 We aspire to be able to integrate with popular messaging platforms and dedicated mobile apps in the near future, too.